Updated with Advance Wars. Enjoy!

-Fortunately, the portability of Nintendo Switch and Switch Lite — plus their sleep function — makes them ideal machines to help squeeze these brilliant games into hectic lifestyles, and Switch has a great selection of strategy and tactics games available at retail and on the eShop.
+Fortunately, the portability of Nintendo Switch, Switch Lite, and Switch OLED — plus their sleep function — makes them ideal machines to help squeeze these brilliant games into hectic lifestyles, and Switch has a great selection of strategy and tactics games available at retail and on the eShop.
 Below, we've collected together a selection of our very favourites covering all types of strategy and tactics games.
 And if you're looking specifically for card-based strategy games, we've got a separate list of the Best Switch Card And Deck-Building Games.
 Bonza!

 Whether you're looking to dominate a room, a battlefield or an entire continent, fetch your thinking cap, sit back and enjoy our picks — in no particular order — of the best strategy games on Nintendo Switch.

 Please note that some external links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale.
 Please read our FTC Disclosure for more information.

 If you think the world's premier 4X game (explore, expand, exploit, and exterminate) peaked at Civilization IV, the sixth entry won’t change your mind, but we envy anyone who’s never played the series – Civilization VI on Switch is a brilliant introduction.
 Watching - and influencing - how the world unfolds is as addictive as ever, and the boon of portability make this a great way to play.
 Lack of online play is an obvious disappointment, but the core game works fantastically well on the handheld and we had an absolute blast; with a mountain of DLC to discover after you've exhausted the substantial base game, take our advice and get stuck in.